pymupdf/PyMuPDF/docs/page.rst

       Create a :ref:`TextPage` for the page that includes OCRed text.
 MuPDF will invoke Tesseract-OCR if this method is used.
 Otherwise this is a normal :ref:`TextPage` object.

-      :arg in flags: indicator bits controlling the content available for subsequent test extractions and searches -- see the parameter of :meth:`Page.get_text`.
+      :arg int flags: indicator bits controlling the content available for subsequent test extractions and searches -- see the parameter of :meth:`Page.get_text`.
       :arg str language: the expected language(s).
 Use "+"-separated values if multiple languages are expected, "eng+spa" for English and Spanish.
       :arg int dpi: the desired resolution in dots per inch.
 Influences recognition quality (and execution time).
       :arg bool full: whether to OCR the full page, or just the displayed images.